-- payroll, bonus and benefit costs for retail and corporate employees; - · advertising and marketing costs; - · occupancy costs related to our corporate office facilities; - · stock-based compensation expense; - depreciation and amortization for all assets except those related to our retail and warehouse operations, which is included in cost of sales; and - legal, finance, information systems and other corporate overhead costs.
+- payroll, bonus and benefit costs for retail and corporate employees; - ☐ advertising and marketing costs; - Occupancy costs related to our corporate office facilities; - ☐ stock-based compensation expense; - depreciation and amortization for all assets except those related to our retail and warehouse operations, which is included in cost of sales; and presentation of items included in cost of sales may not be comparable to the way in which our competitors or other retailers compute their cost of sales.

+I legal, finance, information systems and other corporate overhead costs.